 I’m gonna be honest with you.
-I repost this article every year with just a few minor tweaks… until this year.
-Things have changed so much in the last few years I think it’s more than time to re-examine some of the basic tenets I once held firm to.
+I have reposted this article several years with just a few minor tweaks… until the last few years.
+Things have changed so much, that I think it’s more than time to re-examine some of the basic tenets I once held firm to.

-Follow these basic principles, and with a little luck on the injury front, you’ll find yourself in contention come July.
-Don’t worry, all of us here at FantraxHQ will be here to offer support along the way and help you seal the deal when September rolls around.
+Follow the basic principles below, and with a little luck on the injury front, you’ll find yourself in contention come August.
+Don’t worry, all of us here at FantraxHQ will be here to offer support along the way and help you seal the deal when September and October roll around.
 First, you’ve got to get to that point, so let’s lay out the road map to Fantasy success.

 Whoever said you have to take risks to win, didn’t mean drafting injury-prone or unproven players in the early rounds.
 I get it.
 It’s boring to play it safe, and nobody makes comments about how great a pick is when it’s the obvious safe play.
 That’s okay.
-I’d rather look like a genius in September than March.
+I’d rather look like a genius in September than in March.
 That probably means you’ll skip over the trendy hitter everyone thinks is gonna break out.
 It means you’ll probably have to bypass that pitcher with the 100-mph heater to go along with a sketchy injury history.
-Maybe you won’t get shares of Shohei Ohtani or Luis Robert, two hitters with a wide array of potential outcomes, and who are going very early in drafts.
+Instead, go with known quantities.
 The early rounds of a draft are not where you earn profit.
-Use them for safe investments more likely to get you your money back.
+Use them for safe investments more likely to get your money back.
 Save your upside plays for later.
+Speaking of which…

 This hasn’t changed much for me.
 Everybody has sleepers.
-Even those fantasy baseball snobs who say there is no such thing as a sleeper; they have sleepers.
-They just like to call them value plays, late-round fliers or some other less cliche term.
+Even those fantasy baseball snobs who say there are no such things as sleepers; they have sleepers.
+They just like to call them value plays, late-round fliers, or some other less cliche term.
 Whatever you call them, sleepers are players that may have big question marks, but you like them to greatly out-produce their draft cost.
 It’s a chance to make a nice profit in your draft.
 Profit is what wins leagues.

 If you start reaching too far for your sleepers, though, you take away a lot of your profit even if that player breaks through and you feel like a genius for drafting them earlier than everybody else.
 I still remember a perfect example of this from years ago.

 It was an NL-Only industry mock draft during the draft season of 2012.
 Jose Altuve was coming off a nice, but unspectacular 57-game debut (Yes, the Astros were in the NL then).
-The draft was going mostly as expected until someone (I honestly don’t remember who) drafted Altuve in the third round.
+The draft was going mostly as expected until someone drafted Altuve in the third round.